Asset types guide

 - Roughness: Defines how rough or smooth a surface is.

-- Occlusion: Simulate depth and shadows.
+- Occlusion: Simulates depth and shadows.

-- ORM: Embedded Combination of an Occlusion, Roughness, and Metalness Map (recommended for the web)
+- ORM: Embedded combination of an Occlusion, Roughness, and Metalness Map (recommended for the web).

 Other image types: